CALL OR EMAIL US TODAY 704-247-3247

 The 1986 Amendments – The Act is Strengthened

 In 1986, U.S. Senator Charles Grassley of Iowa led the charge to re-invigorate the False Claims Act by passage of new amendments that greatly strengthened the law.
 Importantly, the amendments lowered the measure of proof required for fraud to “actual knowledge,” “deliberate ignorance” or “reckless disregard,” and increased the damages to be recovered from the fraudster to a multiple of three.
 At the same time, the 1986 amendments enhanced the Relator's share of the recovery by the Government.
-Presently, Relators are entitled to an amount between 15% and 30% of the recovery to the Government, depending on various factors unique to each case and whether the Government intervenes in the action, or has declined intervention.
+Presently, Relators are entitled to an amount between 15% and 30% of the recovery to the Government, depending on various factors unique to each case and whether the Government intervenes in the action or has declined intervention.

 The Nuts and Bolts of a False Claims Act Lawsuit